How can you make your 24/7 Jira Service Desk truly multilingual?

 But there’s many other possible benefits from tearing down the language barriers and being able to manage your workforce as if the language factor didn’t exist.

-How to set up multilingual translations in Jira Service Desk
+How to set up multilingual translations in Jira Service Management

 Step 1: Enable translations in the corresponding project